Earnings Beyond The Wallet

 3) A FANTASTIC CIRCLE OF PEOPLE: Stay True, Nurture Friendships that Feed You, Drop the Bad Eggs Because They Stink

 I travel in fantastic circles.
 I love the people with whom I surround myself.
 They inspire me with their talent and personal histories.
 They nourish me with kindness.
-They are funny as hell and understand human nature.
+Further, they are funny as hell and understand human nature.
 They mentor me, respect me, and grow my brain.
-They catch me when I fall and pull me along when I’m out of fuel.
+When I fall, they pull me along when I’m out of fuel.

 My friends and family amaze me, and I am honored to know them.
 I do not take them for granted.
 Friends are found and earned.
 Family is given, but shaped.
 When one is caught in poisonous relationships, plenty of work goes into extricating oneself.
 If I want friends, I must reach out.
 “Open your hands if you want to be held,” wrote Rumi.
 Building friendships is work, but you don’t notice it when the relationships are good ones.